-That the world overall is getting warmer is indisputable.
+The world is getting warmer.
 Snowlines and ice caps are retreating, natural habitats are changing, often unpredictably, and sea levels are beginning to rise.
 There too is little doubt that the main culprit is our profligate use of fossil carbon, creating the greenhouse gas, carbon dioxide.
 And the problem has been exacerbated by the destruction of huge areas of forest, creating even more carbon dioxide and removing the best way we have of taking it back from the atmosphere.

 Global warming will affect all of us; indeed rising sea levels, desertification or other loss of agricultural land could result in many human populations around the globe being displaced.
 The same applies to the flora and fauna in natural habitats.
 So, as a charity concerned with nature conservation, World Land Trust has developed a two-pronged approach: